reekKiE/CompleteSuicideManual-En/English/chapter_4.md

 ### Check: this example

 This is a vivid example of the difficulty of committing suicide through self-harm.
 In fact, self-harm suicide, like suicide by poisoning, has a particularly high attempt rate.
 This man first cut his wrists, then his neck, and then stabbed his chest with an awl.
-In fact, if he had chosen to jump off the building in the first place, there would be no need for him to suffer so much unnecessary suffering.
+In fact, if he had chosen to jump off the building in the first place, there would have been no need for him to suffer so much unnecessary suffering.

 One thing that should not be ignored is that when he was about to pass out while hacking his body with a knife, he went to the bathroom.
 Among other means of suicide, defecation often occurs when the person is in shock but is still conscious.
 Since you can make thorough preparations for tidying up your room and laying out your suicide note, you should go to the bathroom first.
 Although it is self-inflicted, one should not stab and chop blindly, as this will not kill him.
 However, it is really unusual of him to repeatedly go to the bathroom during the suicide process, just to make sure others do not see the signs of incontinence.